The Right to Buy Your Council House

 - Survey fees - which is the cost of having a survey carried out on your home.
 There are different types of surveys and you may like to seek advice on which type you require as the cost and scope of these can vary greatly.
-The RICS (Royal Institute of Charted Surveyors) may be able to assist with more information on surveys.
-You should ensure you ask about the cost before you have someone go ahead with this.
+The RICS (Royal Institute of Charted Surveyors) may be able to assist with more information on surveys. .

 - Legal fees - you should use a solicitor or conveyancer to help you with the legal issues of buying.
 The fees charged may vary greatly so please ensure you ask about their costs before you agree for them to work for you.
 There will also be additional fees for searches and registering you as the new owner.